Tejaasai/Digital-analytics/README.md

 o	Conversion funnel and pages which lead to purchase.

 •	Finally generated insights in terms of most selling products, most used channels and device type, possible drivers of sales, trends, seasonality, etc.

+## Findings:

+•	Desktop Dominance: Desktop users are having higher conversion rate across all channels compared to mobile users.
+This might be due to large screen size and more controlled browsing environment.

+•	Mobile Conversion Challenges: Mobile devices have lower conversion rate, this might be due to smaller screen size, distractions and a less optimal browsing experience.

+•	Paid search is the channel which generated highest revenue as well as highest profit when compared to other channels.

+•	The Original Mr. Fuzzy is the product which generated highest revenue when compared to other products

+•	The Original Mr. Fuzzy had a greater number of web sessions and pageviews which might be one of the reasons for generation of highest revenue.

+•	The highest drop-off points are typically between “Home to Specific Product” and “Cart” and “Shipping”.
+This suggests that users might be facing issues with product selection or the checkout process.

 ## Recommendations: